Temple in the Sea – Trinidad

 Being at the summit of an active volcano looking down into the crater with smoke coming out was an incredible experience and the difficulty of the hike made it even a more cherished memory.
 The rim of the crater was lush green and reminded me of Scotland but the low clouds coming over the edge of the crater combined with the rugged terrain made me feel like I was in Jurassic Park and dinosaurs would pop up any second.

 Many times when I visit sites, they are literally crawling with tourist but on this day we were all alone, just me and my wife with a guide and two other extremely fit and determined hikers.

-The first thing about photographing wildlife, that may seem obvious, is that you need to go to where the wildlife lives.
+The first thing about photographing wildlife, that may seem obvious, is that I need to go to where the wildlife lives.
 One of my favorite places to go are tropical rainforests.
-I have been fortunate to spend time in several rainforest around the world (Peru, Venezuela, Panama, Costa Rica, Viet Nam and Thailand).
+I have been fortunate to spend time in several rainforest around the world (Peru, Venezuela, Panama, Costa Rica, Vietnam and Thailand).

 Sometimes getting a great photo requires me to be in some extremely unpleasant environments.
 I have already mentioned spending time in the rainforest but one thing that I failed to mention is that it rains a lot in rain forest.
 Other than it being miserable it also requires protecting my equipment.

 The other extreme from rain is hot and dry.
 The picture above is of me photographing the sand dunes in Viet Nam.
 Many people may be surprised that there are sand dunes in Viet Nam but there really are massive sand dunes that you would expect to see in the Middle East.
 The problem with blowing sand other than being hot is that sand gets everywhere.
 It can really mess up your camera equipment.